- Latin America

 Monday and Tuesday are my weekend.
 My fiancé and I love to take motorbike adventures outside of the city, when it’s not raining.
 Exploring the beautiful areas surrounding Da Nang is the best part about living here!
 We also enjoying hanging out on the beach and spending time with the friends we’ve met here.

-Jane Smith is 26 from Austin, Texas, with a BBA in finance from The University of Texas at Austin in 2013.
+An ITA graduate, Jane Smith is 26 from Austin, Texas, with a BBA in finance from The University of Texas at Austin in 2013.
 Before moving to Vietnam with her fiancé to teach English, she held various jobs (actuarial consulting, nonprofit, human resources, recruiting) for 2.5 years in Chicago and Austin.

 Want to Learn More About Teaching English Abroad?